How we actually run InternetIncome

 | Credits | App credits match activity | The app may not value that traffic. |

-Check credited value against proxy usage every day at first.
-If one app uses way more bandwidth than it credits, kill that slot.
+Compare credited value against proxy usage daily for the first weeks of any new slot.
+If one app consumes far more bandwidth than it credits, retire that slot.
 A stable proxy cannot fix a bad earning ratio.

 | Field | Why it matters |